-Fresh Fruit is a group of young people aged 16–25 who work together and with artists to explore new ideas and make and share artwork.
-Join, and using The Fruitmarket Gallery’s exhibitions as a starting point, you’ll be supported to shape the direction and content of projects by working with artists and peers in a unique gallery space.
+Fresh Fruit is a group of young people aged 16–25 who work together and with artists to explore ideas and make and share art.

 Art Taster Workshops for 11–15 year olds

-Explore the exhibition in sculpture, drawing, painting and collage workshops led by trained young people and artist Louise Fraser.
+Explore the exhibition in creative workshops using a variety of techniques including animation, drawing and film, led by members of Fresh Fruit and artist Louise Fraser.
 Each workshop is unique and includes an introduction to the exhibition.

 Literary Littles our fun book group for children aged 2–9 continues.
 Join us for a Saturday morning of readings followed by craft activities

 Sat 26 Nov 10–11am.
 For all ages.
 For Book Week Scotland.

 Tim Archbold: Clarty Jim McCloud

 Gill Arbuthnott: A Beginner’s Guide to Life on Earth

 Kasia Matyjaszek: I am a Very Clever Cat